zainabch123/team-dev-server-c13/README.md

-# Team Simulation - Server
+# Team Dev - Server
-For frontend repo see [Team Simulation - Client](https://github.com/zainabch123/team-dev-client-c13).
+For frontend repo see [Team Dev - Client](https://github.com/zainabch123/team-dev-client-c13).

 Developed as part of a team simulation, this social-media-style app enables users to interact with teachers and students within their cohort.
 Key areas I contributed to include: